microsoft/hummingbird/README.md

 See the [notebooks](notebooks) section for examples that demonstrate use and speedups.

 In general, Hummingbird syntax is very intuitive and minimal.
 To run your traditional ML model on DNN frameworks, you only need to `import hummingbird.ml` and add `to('dnn_framework')` to your code.
-Below is an example using a [LightGBM](https://lightgbm.readthedocs.io/en/latest/) model and [PyTorch](https://pytorch.org/) as target framework.
+Below is an example using a [scikit-learn random forest](https://scikit-learn.org/stable/modules/ensemble.html#forest) model and [PyTorch](https://pytorch.org/) as target framework.

 ```python
 import numpy as np